dnanhkhoa/python-vncorenlp/README.md

 ## Use An Existing Server

-**I highly recommend you using this approach to save your time when you are debugging your code.**
+**I highly recommend you to use this approach to save your time when you are debugging your code.**

 First, you need to start the VnCoreNLPServer using this command: